KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#4.md

 - **Event ID 4698:** PowerShell Module Logging for the execution of specific modules.
 - **Event ID 4101:** Execution of PowerShell commands through command-line arguments.

-Lab Task: Explore and Analyze Windows PowerShell Logs Step 1: Generate PowerShell Logs
+## Lab Task: Explore and Analyze Windows PowerShell Logs
+**Step 1: Generate PowerShell Logs**
-Open PowerShell as Administrator.
+1. Open PowerShell as Administrator.
-Run the following PowerShell command to generate a log entry:
+2. Run the following PowerShell command to generate a log entry:

         Start-Process "notepad.exe" -ArgumentList "C:\Windows\System32\drivers\etc\hosts"

 This command

-Starts a new process using the Start-Process cmdlet.
+- Starts a new process using the Start-Process cmdlet.
-Specifies "notepad.exe" as the program to launch.
+- Specifies "notepad.exe" as the program to launch.
-Passes "C:\Windows\System32\drivers\etc\hosts" as an argument to Notepad.
+- Passes "C:\Windows\System32\drivers\etc\hosts" as an argument to Notepad.
-As a result, Notepad opens the hosts file directly.
+- As a result, Notepad opens the hosts file directly.

-Step 2: Visualize the events
+**Step 2: Visualize the events**
-After running the command, go back to Event Viewer and navigate to:
+1. After running the command, go back to Event Viewer and navigate to:
-Applications and Services Logs → Microsoft → Windows → PowerShell → Operational
+   `Applications and Services Logs → Microsoft → Windows → PowerShell → Operational`

-Look for Event ID 4103 in the logs (this will show script block logging for the PowerShell command you executed).
+2. Look for Event ID 4103 in the logs (this will show script block logging for the PowerShell command you executed).
-Take a screenshot of the event details, including:
+3. Take a screenshot of the event details, including:
-PowerShell command that was executed
+   - PowerShell command that was executed
-User who ran the command
+   - User who ran the command
-Timestamp of the execution
+   - Timestamp of the execution

-Step 3: Incident Response
+**Step 3: Incident Response**
-Check the file and it content C:\Windows\System32\drivers\etc\hosts
+1. Check the file and it content `C:\Windows\System32\drivers\etc\hosts`

-Containment: Isolate the system: If you suspect malicious activity, you can block network connections: Note: Usually this is doen from EDR tool.
+2. Containment: Isolate the system: If you suspect malicious activity, you can block network connections: Note: Usually this is doen from EDR tool.

        New-NetFirewallRule -DisplayName "Block Network Access" -Direction Outbound -Action Block -Enable

-Eradication: Restore the Hosts File: If modifications to the hosts file were made without authorization, restore it from a backup:
+3. Eradication: Restore the Hosts File: If modifications to the hosts file were made without authorization, restore it from a backup:

        Copy-Item "C:\Backup\hosts" -Destination "C:\Windows\System32\drivers\etc\hosts" -Force

-Remove Suspicious Files: If you find any suspicious files related to the incident, you can remove them:
+- Remove Suspicious Files: If you find any suspicious files related to the incident, you can remove them:

        Remove-Item "C:\Path\To\SuspiciousFile.exe" -Force

-Recovery: Restore from Backup (if necessary): Restore the system to a clean state from backups:
+4. Recovery: Restore from Backup (if necessary): Restore the system to a clean state from backups:

-Restore-Computer -RestorePoint 1  # Restores to the first available restore point Re-enable Network Access: After securing the system, re-enable network access by disabling the firewall rule:
+       Restore-Computer -RestorePoint 1  # Restores to the first available restore point

+- Re-enable Network Access: After securing the system, re-enable network access by disabling the firewall rule:

-Set-NetFirewallRule -DisplayName "Block Network Access" -Enabled False Reporting
+       Set-NetFirewallRule -DisplayName "Block Network Access" -Enabled False

+5. Reporting
-Write incident response report with timeline, command etc Submission
+- Write incident response report with timeline, command etc

+## Submission
-Submit screenshots showing: ✅ Enable Logging Ensure PowerShell operational logs are active ✅ Simulate Suspicious Powershell Command ✅ Analyze Logs Investigate the command via Event ID 4103 ✅ Remove File Delete the generated log file
+Submit screenshots showing:
+   - Enable Logging Ensure PowerShell operational logs are active
+   - Simulate Suspicious Powershell Command
+   - Analyze Logs Investigate the command via Event ID 4103
+   - Remove File Delete the generated log file